-While our tans from our recent holiday in the Maldives have seemingly faded, our memories haven't at all and I'll talk at great lengths about how fantastic our holiday was to anybody who shows half an interest in it.
-It's funny though, because as we share the happy times from our holiday with friends and family (who are invariably a little miffed at having to hear about our time in a tropical paradise) the response we often received is, "I always thought the Maldives was a honeymoon destination."
+While our tans from our recent holiday in the Maldives with our two-year-old son have seemingly faded, our memories haven't at all and I'll talk at great lengths about how fantastic our family holiday was to anybody who shows half an interest in it.
+It's funny though, because as we share the happy times from our holiday with friends and family (who are invariably a little miffed at having to hear about our time in a tropical paradise) the response we often received is, "I always thought the Maldives was a honeymoon destination" or "Is it worth going to the Maldives with a toddler?".

 Pick a family-friendly resort